MicrosoftDocs/windows-itpro-docs/store-for-business/add-profile-to-devices.md

 -   Windows 10
 -   Windows 10 Mobile

+Windows AutoPilot Deployment Program simplifies device set up for IT Admins.
+For an overview of benefits, scenarios, and prerequisites, see [Overview of Windows AutoPilot](https://review.docs.microsoft.com/en-us/windows/deployment/windows-10-auto-pilot?branch=dh-autopilot11975619).

 ## What is Windows AutoPilot Deployment Program?
-Windows AutoPilot Deployment Program simplifies device set up for IT Admins.
-You create and apply an AutoPilot deployment profile to your devices.
-When people in your organization run the out-of-box experience on the device, it installs and configures Windows based on the AutoPilot deployment profile you applied to the device.
+In Microsoft Store for Business, you can manage devices for your organization and apply an *AutoPilot deployment profile* to your devices.
+When people in your organization run the out-of-box experience on the device, the profile configures Windows based on the AutoPilot deployment profile you applied to the device.

+AutoPilot deployment profiles have two main parts: default settings that can't be changed, and optional settings that you can include.

+### AutoPilot deployment profiles - default settings
-By default, these items are included in Windows AutoPilot deployment profiles:
+These settings are configured with all AutoPilot deployment profiles:
-- Skips setup for Cortana, OneDrive, and OEM registration
+- Skip Cortana, OneDrive, and OEM registration setup pages
-- Automatically sets up work or school accounts
+- Automatically setup for work or school
+- Sign in experience with company or school brand

+### AutoPilot deployment profiles - optional settings
-You can decide whether or not to set these items in Windows AutoPilot deployment profiles:
+These settings are off by default.
+You can turn them on for your AutoPilot deployment profiles:
 - Skip privacy settings
 - Disable local admin account creation on the device

-### Windows AutoPilot Deployment Program requirements
-Verify this list ...
-- Devices pre-installed with Windows 10 Pro Creators Update (version 1703 or later)
-- The devices must have access to the internet.
-When the device can’t connect, it shows the default Windows out-of-box experience (OOBE) screens.
-- Enrolling the device into an MDM requires Azure Active Directory Premium.

-For more information, see [Overview of Windows AutoPilot](https://review.docs.microsoft.com/en-us/windows/deployment/windows-10-auto-pilot?branch=dh-autopilot11975619).

 ## Windows AutoPilot deployment profiles in Microsoft Store for Business and Education
 You can manage new devices in Microsoft Store for Business or Microsoft Store for Education.
 Devices need to meet these requirements:
-- Windows 10 (versions ...)
+- Windows 10, version 1703 or later
-- Specific hardware vendor???
 - New devices that have not been through Windows out-of-box experience.

 You can create and apply AutoPilot deployment profiles to these devices.
 The overall process looks like this.